ETS-Android3/CalculatorFiz/README.md

 # Calculator Fiz

-Calculator is a simple calculator, with a panel that has more functions when you need them.
-Floating calculator, and clothes app so you can use whichever is most comfortable.
+Calculator is a simple calculator, with a panel that has functions when you need them.
+Apparel application so you can use whichever is most comfortable.

-The goal is a simple and uncluttered calculator.
+The goal is a simple and neat calculator.

 And can install applications in APK files (Android Smartphones only): https://github.com/hafizelfiawedoputra/CalculatorFiz/blob/main/app/release/app-release.apk